-Learning to wing foil, persevere … and bit of guts
+Learning wing foiling, perseverance … and a bit of guts

 Is learning wing foiling difficult?
 Not in itself, but it does require certain skills and some perseverance.
-If you already have ‘foil experience’ then you definitely have an advantage even if you can already wind surf, golf hours or kiting, learning wing foiling goes a lot faster.
+If you already have ‘foil experience’ then you certainly have an advantage even if you can already windsurf, wave surf or kiting, learning wing foiling is a lot faster.
 You already know how to balance on the water.

 When wing foiling, balancing is very important.
 You can’t stick to your surf sail and on average the boards are also smaller and therefore less stable.
 Next, you need to position the wing so that it captures enough wind and you can make enough speed for the next step, flying.

 When you first get out of the water, you don’t know what’s going to happen.
 You accelerate enormously, you feel the huge lift of the foil and it is silent in 1x.
 Oh yes and then in the air you have to keep your balance.
-Also good wind foilers have had to learn it and experience it as best bittig in the beginning.
-Anyway that’s 🙁 with a lot of things.
+Good wind foilers have also had to learn it and experience it as quite tough in the beginning.
+Anyway that’s with a lot of things :(.

 Wave surfers, wind surfers and foilers in favor

 Because wing foiling requires skills that golf surfers, wind surfers and foilers in particular need, these boaters are clearly in favor.
 The sense of balance is a challenge for most starting wing foilers.
 Getting the board on the foil is a whole new dimension.
 Where’s the balance?
 How do you check the altitude.
-If you already have experience with any foil, you’ll learn wing foil faster.
+If you already have experience with any kind of foil, you will also learn wingfoiling faster.